metrorailings/OwlBlog/content/posts/week-8-circa-picks.md

 **Houston covers if**
 the Texans sacrifice enough virgins to convince the gods to bless them with a couple touchdowns.
 Minutely possible should a bunch of Ram players be battling hangovers on game day
 \- OR -
-Tyrod Taylor returns in dramatic fashion and better than before, reinvigorating an offense currently choking on its spit.
+Tyrod Taylor returns in dramatic fashion and better than before, reinvigorating an offense that's been doing nothing but choking on its own spit.

+***

+### Eagles @ Lions (+3.5)